 All you need to do, as I am doing, is point out to people that if socialism basically means collective problem solving and society building, which would involve using government, then those with power and money do that very efficiently but not ethically.
 That is to say, Capitalist socialists want socialism for their class only because they also believe, conveniently, in inequality.
 Capitalism, especially now (neoliberal capitalism), is based on exploitation and oppression and is headed right back to the nineteenth century not because of any economic forces in play, but due to the beastly nature of those who have accepted from this world’s invisible ruler (for now) his gift of mysterious lawlessness, which means the freedom to sin in return for survival.
 And so, Many today, including victims of the vampire capitalism represented in the corporatocracy, busy themselves playing the game of ‘riches for the strongest’, namely a game in which there has to be many losers.
 That godless game is terrible.
 We need a new game.

 When you have power without principles, you get lazy.
 You start talking trash to those who don’t have money, thinking “What can you do about it?”
 “Hey mister capitalist: Why are you breaking laws and hurting people and destroying the liveable earth in order to make more money that you don’t need?”
 “Well, my friend; It’s necessary.
 It’s the only way to preserve national security, law and order, democracy and the liveable earth.”
 Right.
 When you have power, you get lazy – once your world has been built and there is no perceptible threat to it and you are on top of it.
 And you seek glory, which comes from others who notice you and how strong you are, which certainly happens when you’ve taken the means of survival from those others.
 While elites like glory, it’s a bit of a bitter dish.
 The people who notice – glorify – the powerful takers are also insisting that those powerful takers make things, problems they’ve created for people, right.
 The powerful and privileged are morally responsible for the economic and environmental destruction they’ve caused and utterly unwilling to act accordingly.
 They like the glory but they are perturbed by our efforts to get them to rectify their very socially and environmentally destructive ‘mistakes’.
+(See my blog post titled “TPP: Why We Can Say We Are Being Mugged.”)
 They are who they are.
-And I guess that we just need to grasp that and not lose it when we experience it.
+And I guess that we just need to grasp that.

 As I’ve indicated, There’s lots of unacknowledged socialism happening.
 It’s called capitalism.
 The problem is, the minority of capitalists get most of the benefits of socialism for themselves.
 The rest of us get harsh, neoliberal capitalism.
 Capitalists will never call the socialism they do – where the public bails out banks and underwrites all of their risky ventures which are intended to benefit only those ‘risk’ takers – ‘socialism’.
 If they did that, that would cause the majority to sit up and take notice and ask for some socialism for themselves.
 And we can’t have that.